Is God real? Does God exist?

 5.1 Beginning to engage with him there

-With guidance, it should even be possible at first for you to locate some subtle evidence of his presence by looking back through your life.
+Initially, once you know how, it should be possible to locate some subtle evidence of his presence by looking ‘back through your life’.
 I am meaning even while you were still an unbeliever.
 Some advice on how you can do this is provided in the article, “God’s guiding hand” for example.
 It is the first article in the subsection of the same name, “God’s guiding hand” – under the Menu Bar heading “God in life.”